What you truly need to know about the Dubai, UAE property visa

 Freehold properties can only be purchased in designated areas for foreign investment.
 This is not limiting, however, since there are many freehold areas across Dubai.

 Foreign investors could therefore buy a property in Downtown Dubai, Dubai Marina, or in one of the new international golf communities, for example, amongst many others.

-There is a vast array of property styles and locations that would appeal to overseas investors, including ready villas to buy in Dubai.
+There is a vast array of property styles and locations that would appeal to overseas investors, including Damac Hills Villas.
 And now, the new property visa is another great reason to consider buying here.